5 Unhealthy Foods to Avoid After Working Out

 Working out increases intellectual performance, but that’s not the case if you immediately eat red meat.

 - According to a study by the University of Georgia, it only takes 20 minutes of exercise to better learn and retain information.

 - However, this isn’t possible if you immediately eat red meat.
-Eating it can have effects that aren’t beneficial to your brain, since after eating it, it limits learning and memory.
+Eating it can have effects that aren’t beneficial for your brain because it limits learning and memory.

-It’s also related to the amount of saturated fats that red meat has and that tend to slow down your metabolism.
-This is not very desirable if you’re looking to maintain your digestive health.
+Red meat has a number of saturated fats that tend to slow down your metabolism.
+This is not very desirable if you want to maintain your digestive health.